-During the Napoleonic Wars, Okehampton was a parole town, and housed 336 prisoners.
+During the Napoleonic Wars, Okehampton was a parole town, housing Prisoners of War.

 During the Napoleonic Wars, between May 1809 and February 1812, 336 prisoners were sent to Okehampton.
 This included 162 French Navy, 131 Army, 31 ships’ passengers, 3 ships’ boys, 6 wives, 3 children.